Daniel1O24/OTX/README.md

 Thanks to the Atos security team who shared the OTX during Olympic Games, which inspired me to design and develop this python tool again during my travels abroad.

+I made this automation tool in my spare time.
+If the tool helps you save some time or you just want to support free software, Bitcoin can be used to make donations.

+Segwit
+Bitcoin Address:
+bc1q7nwyjcwhsexx3g5pne6lwumnn3kkkylux426xc